|The LIFO Stack - A Gentle Guide|

 Back in the days when hardware was more expensive it was thought to be a good idea to get people to work directly in RP.
 You could and still can buy calculators that work in RP notation.

 To add 2 and 3 you enter 2, then 3 and press the plus button.

 Burroughs even built a mainframe computer that didn’t have any other type of working memory than a stack.
 Everything it did was effectively in RP notation applied to the central stack.
 The stack machine architecture was simple but not fast enough to compete with more general architectures.

 However the stack approach to computing hasn't completely died a death.
 For example, the difference between the usual Java Virtual Machine - JVM and the one used in Android - Dalvik is the use of a stack.
 The standard JVM is register based machine but this is too expensive and power hungry for a mobile device hence the Dalvik VM is a stack oriented VM.

-Perhaps the longest standing overuse of the stack approach was, and is, the language Forth and its many derivatives.
+Perhaps the longest standing overuse of the stack approach was, and is, the language

 It turns out that with a little effort you can build an entire programming language that can be written down as operators in RP notation.

 Of course making it work is just a matter of using a stack to push operators and operands onto.This makes it easy to implement but arguably difficult to use.